Serfdom in Russia: Slaves and serfs

 As a whole, serfdom both came and remained in Russia much later than in other European countries.
 Slavery remained a legally recognized institution in Russia until 1723, when Peter the Great abolished slavery and converted the slaves into serfs.
 This was relevant more to household slaves because Russian agricultural slaves were formally converted into serfs earlier in 1679.

-Formal conversion to serf status and the later ban on the sale of serfs without land did not stop the trade in household slaves; this trade merely changed its name.
-The private owners of the serfs regarded the law as a mere formality.
-Instead of "sale of a peasant" the papers would advertise "servant for hire" or similar.
+There was a separate class of peasants who could be sold without land, these were dvorovie lyudi, however, unlike slaves in the classical view, their movable property, religious rights and inviolability were officially protected by law, such serfs could, like others, file a complaint with the local administration against their landowner and in the case of success gained almost complete freedom.

-By the eighteenth century, the practice of selling serfs without land had become commonplace.
-Owners had absolute control over their serfs' lives, and could buy, sell and trade them at will, giving them as much power over serfs as Americans had over chattel slaves, though owners did not always choose to exercise their powers over serfs to the fullest extent.
+Some scholars present the institution of serfdom in the eighteenth century as almost analogous to American slavery, pointing out that the landlords had full power.
+This is a controversial position, since all legal norms regarding peasants, regardless of their status, point to the protection of their movable property, honor, and religion, while retaining the opportunity for them to personally represent their interests in court.
+However, landlords could actually personally punish their peasants and some abused this.

-The official estimate is that 23 million Russians were privately owned, 18.3 million were in state ownership and another 900,000 serfs were under the Tsar's patronage (udelnye krestiane) before the Great Emancipation of 1861.
+The official estimate is that 23 million Russians were privately owned, 23 million were considered personally free and another 3.5 million peasants were under the Tsar's patronage (udelnye krestiane) before the Great Emancipation of 1861.